-The Company is headed by an effective Board of Directors, which meets at least five times a year and which directs and controls the work of the Company.
+The Board of Directors, which meets at least five times a year, directs and controls the work of the Company.
 With the exception of the Chief Executive, the Directors are all non-executive and the Board is supplied, through the offices of its Chief Executive and Company Accountant, who is also its Company Secretary, with information in the form of monthly management accounts, budgets, forecasts, etc. to allow it to discharge its responsibilities.

-The Company has an Audit and Risk Committee, consisting of four non-executive Directors (Jeremy Burchill, Chair, James Booth, Anne Goodman and Peter Mills), which meets at least four times annually and ensures that the recommendations of the Prudential Regulation Authority (PRA), the Financial Conduct Authority (FCA) and the external auditors are considered and implemented.
+The Company has an Audit and Risk Committee, consisting of four non-executive Directors (Jeremy Burchill (Chair), James Booth, Anne Goodman and Peter Mills), which meets at least four times annually and ensures that the recommendations of the Prudential Regulation Authority (PRA), the Financial Conduct Authority (FCA) and the external auditor are considered and implemented.
+Other Directors are invited to attend its meetings.
 It also oversees the work and considers the reports of the Company's internal audit function, reviewing the implementation of its recommendations where appropriate, and considers the effectiveness of internal controls.
 To comply with the requirements of legislation and to ensure prudent management of the business, the Company has established a range of internal controls, which have operated effectively throughout the year.

-In addition, the Company has a Nomination Committee, consisting of three non-executive Directors (Alan Pimlott, Peter Mills and Paul Ferguson) which was established to develop a recruitment and remuneration strategy and succession plans for the Board, its Committees and Senior Officers.
+In addition, the Company has a Nomination Committee, consisting of three non-executive Directors (Alan Pimlott, Paul Ferguson and Peter Mills) which was established to develop a recruitment and remuneration strategy together with succession plans for the Board, its Committees and Senior Officers.
 This also includes developing training and induction processes for Directors and reviewing the Board's employment policy and practice.